mapbox/Simple-KML/README.md

 Simple KML has been designed & built for iOS 3.2 (the iPad).
 There's no particular reason it couldn't run on another iOS version or be adapted to Mac OS X; it just hasn't been done yet out of lack of necessity.

-Simple KML depends on [TouchXML](http://code.google.com/p/touchcode/wiki/TouchXML), an Objective-C library for DOM-based XML parsing based on libxml2.
+Simple KML depends on [TouchXML](http://code.google.com/p/touchcode/wiki/TouchXML), an Objective-C library for DOM-based XML parsing based on libxml2, and [Objective-Zip](http://code.google.com/p/objective-zip/), a library for working with archive files, both of which are included in the download.

 ## Features